 To strengthen communities from the inside out.

-We train and coach non-profit, governmental, congregational and community leaders in asset-based community development (ABCD).
+We train and coach resident, non-profit, governmental and congregational leaders in asset-based community development (ABCD).

 Our Core Belief

 This class has fundamentally shifted the way I think about outreach.Julie

 The way Embrace approaches the complex problems in our community offers long-term solutions.Karen